Killako/GUIOres/README.md

 GUIOres
 =======

-GUI Ores is a mod that contains little surprises to the mining environment.
+GUI Ores is a mod that adds little surprises to the mining environment.